 PennantPark Messrs.
-Jeffrey Flug and/or Samuel L. Katz Audit Committee Co-Chair 590 Madison Avenue, 15th Floor New York, New York 10022 You are cordially invited to attend our Annual Meeting of Stockholders in person.
-Whether or not you plan to attend the Meeting, you are requested to complete, date, sign and promptly return the accompanying proxy card in the enclosed postage-paid envelope or to vote by telephone or through the Internet.
+Jeffrey Flug and/or Samuel L. Katz Audit Committee Co-Chair 1691 Michigan Avenue Miami, Florida 33139

+You are cordially invited to attend our Annual Meeting of Stockholders in person (virtually).
+Whether or not you plan to attend the Annual Meeting, you are requested to vote in accordance with the voting instructions in the Notice of Internet Availability of Proxy Materials, or by requesting and promptly returning a completed, dated and signed proxy card to us.